rodonguyen/QUT-EGB339-S2-2021-assignments/README.md

 # EGB339-S2-2021-Assignments

-This repo contains assignments of EGB339 Semester 2/2021 at Queensland UniversitY of Technology.
+This repo contains assignments of EGB339 Semester 2/2021 at Queensland University of Technology.

 <br/>